 Certain coursework at Starr King will have variable credit levels based on the student's individualized course of study.
-These include Clinical Pastoral Education (CPE), Field Education (FE), and Starr King Individualized Learning (SKIL) courses, as well as ChI Chaplaincy Electives.
+These include Clinical Pastoral Education (CPE), Field Education (EL), and Starr King Individualized Learning (SKIL) courses, as well as Chaplaincy Institute (ChI) courses (PC-485x).
 When you register for a variable-credit course in Populi, you must email the Registrar (registrar@sksm.edu) a notice about the number of credits you will be taking.
 Include student name, course name and number, and how many credits for the course.
 The Registrar will then adjust the credit level accordingly.